scala/scala-lang/_posts/2024-10-16-announcing-governance.md

 ### Easier access to Scala maintainers

-You can now find a list of Scala maintainers and their roles on the updated Governance page, under [“Teams Behind Scala”](/governance/#gov-scala).
+You can now find lists of Scala maintainers and their roles on the new [Governance page](/governance).
 We invite Scala users and contributors to tag maintainers on Scala related issues, according to their expertise and role, to further help responsiveness.
 Also, we encourage everyone to follow and engage with maintainers on official [GitHub discussions](https://github.com/scala/scala3/discussions), [Users](https://users.scala-lang.org/) and [Contributors](https://contributors.scala-lang.org/) forums, [Discord chat rooms](https://discord.com/invite/scala).

 ### Conclusion